hhvm/user-documentation/guides/hack/16-readonly/05-containers-and-collections.md

 ```

 ### Readonly and Collection types
-Readonly has only limited support with object types like `Vector`, `Map` and `Pair`.
-Specifically, you can declare readonly collection literals of readonly values to create a readonly collection type(i.e a `readonly Vector<Foo>`), but since collection types themselves are mutable objects, you cannot append to a readonly collection.
+Readonly has only limited support with object collection types like `Vector`, `Map` and `Pair`.
+Specifically, you can declare readonly collection literals of readonly values to create a readonly collection type (i.e a `readonly Vector<Foo>`), but since collection types themselves are mutable objects, you cannot append to or modify a readonly collection.

 ``` Hack readonly_collection_example.hack.type-errors
 <<file:__EnableUnstableFeatures("readonly")>>